Parkinson’s Disease: 10 Clinical Fast Facts

 Most people with a reduced sense of smell (hyposmia) do not develop Parkinson’s disease.
 However, this is a common symptom in people with PD, and it can be an early sign of the disease.
 Why does this happen?

 Researchers believe that the protein alpha-synuclein, found in the brain of all PD patients, may originate in the olfactory bulb region first before moving into other parts of the brain.
-Active alpha-synuclein research is ongoing at the Michael J Fox Foundation.
-Some drugs can cause hyposmia as a side effect, too, so be sure to check for that.
+Active alpha-synuclein research is ongoing at the Michael J Fox Foundation (MJFF).
+According to MJFF, there are currently 13 clinical trials of potential Parkinson’s therapies targeting alpha-synuclein.

 Depression and Parkinson’s Often Travel Together